Pig & Minipig PBMCs

 MLR is used to measure the response of immune cells to foreign cells.
 Its typical application is in transplant immunology which is to assess compatibility, by helping understand immune responses to allogeneic tissues and immune tolerance.

-Published Study
+Published Study That Used Minipig PBMCs

 The study by Pernold et al. (2024) titled “Species comparison: human and minipig PBMC reactivity under the influence of immunomodulating compounds in vitro,” explores the use of minipigs as a translational model for studying immune responses and drug effects, given their physiological and immunological similarities to humans.
 The research focuses on peripheral blood mononuclear cells (PBMCs) from humans and Göttingen minipigs, examining their reactivity to immunomodulatory compounds through T-cell proliferation assays.

-Key Highlights of Pigs/Minipigs PBMCs
+Key Highlights of Pigs & Minipig PBMCs

 T-cell Responses

-- CD4+ T cells showed higher activation in humans, while CD8+ T cells were more abundant in minipigs.
+CD4+ T cells showed higher activation in humans, while CD8+ T cells were more abundant in minipigs.

 We Ensure Quality